RGWillhoft/RepData_PeerAssessment1/PA1_template.md

 ### 1. Calculation of the total number of steps taken per day

-Note: this is just a little easier using the `with` function since it elimates having to use the `step_data$` in front of each variable name.
+Note: this is just a little easier using the `with` function since it eliminates having to use the `step_data$` in front of each variable name.

 ```r